danvk/aoc2023/aoc2017/README.md

 There's no explanation of what `zig.mod` is, for example.

 Setting each day up as a module works fine.
 It's a little verbose (for each day I have to add a line to `build.zig` and an `if` statement to `main.zig`) but not so terrible.
 See 3dc252e for my failed attempt to rework this using a hash map of function pointers.

+Reworking `build.zig` to use a for loop is a real pain!
+I banged my head for a while thinking that my call to `std.fmt.bufPrint` was actually running out of space, when it was just trying to return that error from a function (`build`) that can't return an error.
+Now I'm running into an issue where (I think) the buffer I'm allocating gets reused across loops.
+So maybe an allocator really is the way to go.